 Filtering and cooling

 In a micro-dairy, mobile milking units are often used and the filtering and cooling of milk is done differently.
-A large tub of ice water filled with ice cubes can be kept on hand to put the milk bucket or the milk bottles in.
+A large tub of ice water filled with ice cubes can be kept on hand to put the milk bottles in.
 This essential step halts microbial action in the milk to a degree.
 For more detailed information see the risk category Bottling.